PERIODONTAL DISEASE AND RESPIRATORY DISEASE

 When respiratory disease and periodontal disease are both diagnosed in one individual, it is important for the dentist and doctor to function as a team to control both conditions.
 There are many non-surgical and surgical options available, depending on the specific condition of the teeth, gums and jaw.

-The dentist is able to assess the extent of the inflammation and tissue loss and can treat the bacterial infection easily.
+The dentist in Waterloo, ON is able to assess the extent of the inflammation and tissue loss and can treat the bacterial infection easily.
 Scaling procedures cleanse the pockets of debris and root planing smoothes the tooth root to eliminate any remaining bacteria.
 The dentist generally places antibiotics into the pockets after cleaning to promote good healing and reduce the risk of the infection returning.

 Whichever treatment is deemed the most suitable, the benefits of controlling periodontal disease are two-fold.
 Firstly, any discomfort in the oral region will be reduced and the gums will be much healthier.
 Secondly, the frequent, unpleasant respiratory infections associated with COPD and other common respiratory problems will reduce in number.